Saaappi/HelpMePlay/README.md

 ## Commands
 - **<kbd>/hmp calculate</kbd>** - Calculates the amount of reagents required to craft all KNOWN recipes for appearances the player has yet to collect. **[Requires a profession window to be open!]**
 - **<kbd>/hmp confirm</kbd>** - Adds a confirmation message to the addon's table.
 This will allow HelpMePlay to automatically accept the confirmation on the player's behalf.
 If you're not sure what a confirmation is, then please [check this out](https://wow.zamimg.com/uploads/screenshots/normal/962262.png).
-- **<kbd>/hmp dialog</kbd>** - Adds a dialog to the addon's table.
+* **<kbd>/hmp dialog</kbd>** - Adds a dialog to the addon's table.
 This will allow HelpMePlay to automatically select dialog on the player's behalf.
 If you're not sure what dialog is, then please [check this out](https://static.icy-veins.com/images/wow/shadowlands/covenants/changing-covenant-rejoin.jpg).
+- sdf